github/docs/content/github/setting-up-and-managing-your-github-profile/why-are-my-contributions-not-showing-up-on-my-profile.md

 #### Commit was made less than 24 hours ago

 After making a commit that meets the requirements to count as a contribution, you may need to wait for up to 24 hours to see the contribution appear on your contributions graph.

-#### Your local Git commit email isn't connected to your account

-Commits must be made with an email address that is connected to your account on {% data variables.product.product_name %}{% if currentVersion == "free-pro-team@latest" %}, or the {% data variables.product.product_name %}-provided `noreply` email address provided to you in your email settings,{% endif %} in order to appear on your contributions graph.{% if currentVersion == "free-pro-team@latest" %} For more information about `noreply` email addresses, see "[Setting your commit email address](/github/setting-up-and-managing-your-github-user-account/setting-your-commit-email-address#about-commit-email-addresses)."{% endif %}

-You can check the email address used for a commit by adding `.patch` to the end of a commit URL, e.g. <a href="https://github.com/octocat/octocat.github.io/commit/67c0afc1da354d8571f51b6f0af8f2794117fd10.patch" data-proofer-ignore>https://github.com/octocat/octocat.github.io/commit/67c0afc1da354d8571f51b6f0af8f2794117fd10.patch</a>:

 ```
 From 67c0afc1da354d8571f51b6f0af8f2794117fd10 Mon Sep 17 00:00:00 2001
 From: The Octocat <octocat@nowhere.com>